 The Glee Club was first staged at the Bush Theatre in 2002 before transferring to the West End.
 It was revived seven years ago to open Cast, in Doncaster, the writer’s hometown.
 This exciting new production from Out of Joint (Rita, Sue and Bob Too), Cast & Kiln Theatre will start once again in Doncaster before going on a UK tour.

-Contains male nudity, strong language, references to homophobic violence and abortion, and is recommended for ages 14+
+Contains male nudity and is recommended for ages 14+